Impact

 Affected Systems

 Windmill CE and EE releases between version 1.276.0 and 1.603.2 contain the vulnerability; the issue is fixed in release 1.603.3.
-The CNA lists Nextcloud Flow as a vendor, but the description indicates the weakness exists only in Windmill itself, and there is no explicit evidence that Nextcloud Flow is affected.
 If your environment runs Windmill from the affected range, the flaw applies.

 Risk and Exploitability

 The CVSS base score of 9.4 classifies the issue as critical.
-EPSS data is not provided and the vulnerability is not catalogued in CISA's KEV list.
+EPSS score of 5% and the vulnerability is not catalogued in CISA's KEV list.
 Attackers only need legitimate credentials to the Windmill instance to exploit the flaw.
 Once the SQL injection succeeds, the attacker may read sensitive information, craft a forged token, and invoke workflow endpoints to run arbitrary code, compromising confidentiality, integrity, and availability.

 OpenCVE Enrichment